shahzaibkhalid/shaizei/README.md

 There are some opinions, however:

+* `shaizeirc.json` file must exist at the root of project directory.
 * Application-specific code must live within `src` directory.
 * `src` directory must live at the root of project directory.
 * The starting point of JavaScript-React project must be `index.jsx` and it must live at the root of `src` directory.